What can you expect from CAM-28 First?

 Ages 16+ | B2 First Cambridge Examination preparation

 This option offers full-time Cambridge First examination (formerly FCE) preparation for set course periods of 4 to 8 weeks.
-In total it contains a minimum 28 lessons (21 hours) of Cambridge First tuition, preparation and practice per week, plus free social activity options after class.
+In total it contains a minimum 28 lessons (21 hours) of Cambridge First tuition, preparation and practice per week.

 The Cambridge examinations are among the most widely recognised English Language Tests in the world.
 They are set by Cambridge Assessment.